o11a-audits/o11a-backend/README.md

 Specification convergences are based on project-specific design and cannot be checked by an algorithm.
 Instead, they must be manually verified to uphold within the unique project environment.

+Should statements be actual source statements, or a semantic grouping of statements based on extra whitespace in the source?

 ### Function Call Convergences

 Function calls are an expression that has a subexpression of argument list passing, which results in the return value of the function.
 Because of this, function calls have semantic properties based on their return value and can be checked with other semantic properties in a straightforward way.